Becoming a parent and your mental health

 - You haven’t lost these things forever – but there will be a lot of changes when you have a young baby

 - You might feel under pressure from yourself or others.
-There are many pictures of happy families on social media, so it’s easy to assume that other people find parenting easy and can be ‘perfect parents’.
-The reality is that most people have a mix of happy and challenging times.
+There are many pictures of happy families on social media, so it’s easy to assume that other people find parenting easy and are ‘perfect parents’.
+The reality is that most people have a mixture of happy and challenging times.

 Try to have realistic expectations and not to be too critical of yourself.
 Some days will be easier and more enjoyable than others.
 It’s normal to feel exhausted, stressed, overwhelmed and frustrated at times.